sanu151/React-JS/README.md

 - If you're using a linter, ensure that it's configured to enforce consistent event handler binding practices.
 - For more complex scenarios, consider using techniques like class properties or `bind()` in specific cases.

-By understanding event handler binding, you can effectively manage the `this` context within your React class components and avoid common pitfalls related to event handling.